“You yourself must strive. The Buddhas only point the way.”

 - Gary Gach’s “Idiot’s Guides: Buddhism” [All Schools]

 - Ven.
 Thich Nhat Hanh’s “Old Path, White Clouds: Walking in the Footsteps of the Buddha” [Mahayana]

 More Information: To view all my book recommendations, including FREE resources, read my article here.

 - Theravada Specific Books.
 I am a practicing Mahayana Buddhist, so I enlisted the help of Venerable Sanathavihari Los Angeles with his recommendations of books for those who have decided to become Theravada Buddhists:

 - There are lots of concepts in Buddhism, and you are sure to run across them in these books and in scripture.
 Check out my article about the “Numbers in Buddhism” which can be a handy reference for you.
-Also, you can use the following cheat sheet for the most important/frequently referenced topics:

 - The Ceremony: Taking refuge is commonly called a “Triple Gem Ceremony“.
 Many temples offer these once a year, or more.
 Often they will have classes that you will need to attend so you understand what becoming a Buddhist means, and what the Triple Gem is all about.
 This is a good thing so you fully understand what becoming a Buddhist means.
 But first, you need to find a temple and a Sangha (monastic community) for this!